shoedler/vscode-xsl-transform/README.md

 ## Prerequisities

 * A [Java](https://www.java.com/de/download/) installation. *Restart your Device after installation*
-(Ensure Java is set in PATH by typing `java --version` in your console.)
+(Ensure Java is set in PATH by typing `java -version` in your console.)
 * The [Saxon XSL Processor](http://saxon.sourceforge.net/#F10HE) in the form of a jar.

 ## Quick Start